• Skip to main content

 Check twitter/X regularly

-It’s a good way of keeping up with news trends when you have something to promote (see above).
+As the channel changes its priorities, this isn’t as effective as it was.
+It can help you keep up with news trends when you have something to promote (see above).
 But it’s also worth monitoring #journorequests: a channel for journalists to request help on stories.
 If you’re what they’re looking for, get in quick as they’re often on deadline.

 Tweet!